pkivolowitz/asm_book/more/apple_silicon/README.md

 ## Differences between Apple and Linux

+### Getting the address of `errno`

+`errno` is an externally defined `int32_t` used by many "system" provided APIs to report error conditions back to calling programs.
+The macro `ERRNO_ADDR` can be used to converge how Linux and Apple get the address of the variable (which is left in `x0`).

 ### Variadic functions

 *This is important!
 Understand this section in order to be able to use